hwalker928/tiny11builder/README.md

 .\creator.ps1
 ```

-4. Sit back and relax :) (it runs for 13 minutes approximately on my old-but-decent laptop)
+4. Sit back and relax :)
-5. When the image is completed, you will see it in c:\tiny11.iso
+5. When the image is completed, you will see it in C:\Win11Pro-Patched.iso

-What is removed:
-Clipchamp,
-News,
-Weather,
-Xbox (although Xbox Identity provider is still here, so it should be possible to be reinstalled with no issues),
-GetHelp,
-GetStarted,
-Office Hub,
-Solitaire,
-PeopleApp,
-PowerAutomate,
-ToDo,
-Feedback Hub,
-Maps,
-Sound Recorder,
-Your Phone,
-Media Player,
-Internet Explorer,
-LA57 support,
-OCR for en-gb,
-Speech support,
-TTS for en-gb,
-Media Player Legacy,
-Tablet PC Math